-Holy Week in Corsica is characterized by numerous religious processions across the island.
-In Sartène, “the most Corsican of Corsican towns” according to Prosper Mérimée, a rite that has remained unchanged since the 14th century takes place on Good Friday: the famous CATENACCIU procession.
+Holy Week in Corsica is marked by numerous religious processions across the island.
+In Sartène, “the most Corsican of Corsican towns” according to Prosper Mérimée, a ritual that has remained unchanged since the 14th century takes place on Good Friday: the famous CATENACCIU procession.

 Day 1

-Take time to discover the town of Sartène and its history with the audioguide: the former governors’ palace, the churches, the watchtower, the typical narrow streets…
+Take time to discover the town of Sartène and its history with the audioguide: the old governors’ palace, the churches, the watchtower, the typical narrow streets…

 In the evening, enjoy the Catenacciu procession.